unused/ruby-ftw/slides.md

 ![](./media/try-ruby.png)

 <!--
-The first one is try ruby on the official site of the language that gives you a guided tour and a nice playground in your web browser.
+Visit try ruby on the official site of the language to get a guided tour and a nice playground in your web browser.
 -->

 # Join Exercism\footnote{https://exercism.io/tracks/ruby}